 - Making profits investing in the stock market is not about how much money you make on any one investment, it is how much you do not lose over time.
 So it’s important that you learn when to sell stocks because this rule alone can make you very wealthy.

 - Do what the rich do and don't follow the herd.
 The statistics have proven time and time again that the uneducated move their money into the market just before the peak and sell out after a crash.
 It is for this reason that I encourage people to remember, Warren Buffet's quote: “Be fearful when others are greedy and greedy when others are fearful.”

 - If you are serious about investing in the stock market to make money for your retirement or lifestyle, don't make investing a hobby, invest in yourself and make it your business.

 - Avoid buying investments just for income.
 In other words, don't be lured into buying a stock just because it pays a high dividend - this doesn't make it a safe investment (usually because the stock has fallen to such an extent) and is often used to attract mum and dad investors who don't understand that it is pointless receiving income if the risk to your capital is too high.

-- Don't buy and hold over the long term – it is far more profitable to time the market than it is spending time in the market.
+- Don't buy and hold over the long term – it is far more profitable to time the market than it is to spend time in the market.
 Remember, the research I conducted in writing both my books proves that anyone can achieve good returns with the right knowledge and patience.
-Buy and hold will only lead to average returns, while learning when to buy and sell will yield far better returns and lessen your risk.
+Buy and hold will only lead to average returns while learning when to buy and sell will yield far better returns and lessen your risk.

 Others who read this also enjoyed reading: